Jhasmarti/HotelManagement/README.md

 - **Restaurant Ordering:** Select items from the menu, specify quantity, and calculate restaurant bills.
 - **Laundry Service:** Calculate laundry charges based on the number of clothes.
 - **Billing:** Generate and display a detailed bill summary including room rent, restaurant orders, and laundry charges.
-- **Database Integration:** All data stored and managed using MySQL.
+- **Database Integration:** All data is stored and managed using MySQL.

 ---